 Final thoughts: HTML and CSS project ideas for beginners

-Learning HTML and CSS may seem intimidating at first, but when you break it down into small, less-intimidating projects, it’s really not as hard as you might think.
+Learning HTML and CSS may seem intimidating at first.
+But when you break it down into small, less-intimidating projects, it’s really not as hard as you might think.

 It’s possible to learn how to code on your own, and it’s possible to land your first developer job without any formal education or traditional CS degree.